-The EAER shall instruct national or international expert commissions to conduct the periodic review of Swiss research and innovation promotion policy or parts thereof.

-$^2$ It shall obtain an opinion on the results from the Swiss Science and Innovation Council.

-In certain cases it may instruct the Swiss Science and Innovation Council to conduct reviews under paragraph 1 or the coordination thereof.

-Based on the review under paragraph 1, the Federal Council shall determine the strategic objectives for the Confederation's research and innovation promotion policy.
-Before doing so, it shall consult the Swiss University Conference, the ETH Board, the SNSF, the CTI and, if required, other research bodies concerned.

-It shall adapt promotion policy to the new conditions.

-It shall periodically submit a report on the results of the reviews under paragraph 1 and on its research and innovation promotion policy strategy to the Federal Assembly at the same time as it submits the ERI Dispatch.
+- The EAER shall instruct national or international expert commissions to conduct the periodic review of Swiss research and innovation promotion policy or parts thereof. - It shall obtain an overarching statement from the Swiss Science Council concerning the results. - In certain cases it may instruct the Swiss Science and Innovation Council to conduct reviews under paragraph 1 or the coordination thereof. - Based on the review under paragraph 1, the Federal Council shall determine the strategic objectives for the Confederation's research and innovation promotion policy.
+Before doing so, it shall consult the Swiss University Conference, the ETH Board, the SNSF, Innosuisse and, if required, other research bodies concerned. - It shall adapt promotion policy to the new conditions. - It shall periodically submit a report on the results of the reviews under paragraph 1 and on its research and innovation promotion policy strategy to the Federal Assembly at the same time as it submits the ERI Dispatch.